 SONGS OF MY SOUL

 Descendants of John Jardine 1680 of Applegirth, Dumfriesshire.
 Descendants of James Biscoe c1794 of Much Hadham, Hertfordshire.
 Descendants of Hugh McDermott c1820 of Dundalk, Co.
 Louth.
 Descendants of William Kinchin c1725 of Wapping.
-Descendants of Reverend Thomas Connor 1765 of Kilmore, Co.
+Descendants of Thomas Connor 1765 of Kilmore, Co.
 Armagh.
 Descendants of William Blackaby 1678 of Hertfordshire.
 Descendants of Richard Kent c1775.
-Descendants of James Halliday 1768 of Boreland, Dumfriesshire.
+Descendants of Christopher Halliday c1732 of Penlaw, Dumfriesshire.
 Descendants of Shadrach Waller c1802 of Woolwich, Kent.

 Jardine Miller books are all 'CANADIAN MUST READS'.
 They don't provide magic cures or solutions to your problems.
 They do captivate, involve, enlighten and expand your horizons -- and they make great reading and discussion for book clubs.